BeautyGlow/BeautyGlow.github.io/source code/readme.md

 ## Getting Started
 ### Run
-You have to trian trian Glow on your dataset and get the latent vectors encoded from the trained glow model.
+You have to train Glow on your dataset and get the latent vectors encoded from the trained glow model.

 ```
 python3 main.py non-makeup makeup outfile